-Tradingview is one of today’s leading browser-based charting platforms.
+TradingView is a leading browser-based charting platform.

-What are the benefits of using TradingView?
+What are the advantages of TradingView?

 Want to trade Forex with a reliable broker?
 Open a free account with AtoZ Markets approved forex brokers:

-- Create an account with TradingView.
+- Create an account for TradingView

-- Navigate TradingView.
+- Navigate to TradingView

-- Create and save different watch lists.
+- Save and create different watch lists.

 How to create a TradingView account